 Surpass Quantity, Go for Quality

-, not all numbers are created equal.
+Not all numbers are created equal.
 Your salary is as good of an indicator of your overall wealth as your waistline is an indicator of our overall health.
 Numbers can be misleading, poorly calculated, taken out of context, and misinterpreted.
 It’s up to you to judge the quality of the values that come into your life.
 More is not always better, less is not always more.

+Focusing on quantity rather than quality limits the mind’s creativity, restricts open free thought, and pulls away from our evolutionary strengths as humans.
+Striving for quality engages the mind to think from new perspectives, new thoughts flourish, and we in fact continue to engage our evolutionary strengths [repeated twice in one paragraph - also, I have no idea what you mean by "evolutionary strengths"].
+[This is a vague paragraph]

+When you start to make the paradigm shift from quantity to quality, it is a snowball affect.
+You will find yourself not completing a workout based on sets, but on the strength you feel in the movements.
+Yoga is a great exercise for this as you transition from going from one position to the next to pushing your posture and flexibility to the utmost of your ability.
+Cycling with a heart rate monitor changes miles in the saddle to pushing your extremes of fitness.
+Executing on work (what do you mean?) changes from fulfilling metrics to surpassing your personal goals.
+Even a trip to the grocery store will spawn questions of the quality of the food you buy, not just the quantity of calories in them.

-I discuss in other posts the positive quality changes I have experienced in my life so I will spare you any how-to’s or book recommendations.
+I discuss in other posts the positive quality changes I have experienced in my life so I will spare you any how-to’s or book recommendations.[provide examples and links to those blog pages to encourage people to read those posts, as well.]

 Instead I challenge you to take a qualitative lens upon your life by asking yourself a few questions.
 Take time thinking over these, they are meant to provoke creative qualitative thoughts:

-What characteristics comprise a memory that you hold where you were truly happy?
+- What characteristics comprise a memory that you hold where you were truly happy?

 Describe your overall health without the use of numbers.

 What is something you have always wanted to do?
 Why have you not done it?

 What is something you do that you feel is of a high quality?

-When you start to make the paradigm shift from quantity to quality, it is a snowball affect.
-You will find yourself not completing a workout based on sets, but on the strength you feel in the movements.
-Yoga is a great exercise for this as you transition from going from one position to the next to pushing your posture and flexibility to the utmost of your ability.
-Cycling with a heart rate monitor changes miles in the saddle to pushing your extremes of fitness.
-Executing on work changes from fulfilling metrics to surpassing your personal goals.
-Even a trip to the grocery store will spawn questions of the quality of the food you buy, not just the quantity of calories in them.
+[So the point of this article is to encourage people to shift from quantity-based thinking to quality.]

 Not to Throw the Baby out With the Bathwater

 I’ve done some bashing on quantity… that’s not to say I don’t think it has it’s place.
-Myopically judging solely based on numbers limits your brain to single track thinking and doesn’t strengthen the mesh of neurons used to tie complex ideas together.
-Looking at numbers subjectively, judging their origins and constantly adding new lenses to your methods of thinking will keep you engaged in the most advanced part of the human experience.
+[Such as?
+Where does it fit in?]
+But myopically judging solely based on numbers limits your brain to single track thinking and doesn’t strengthen the mesh of neurons used to tie complex ideas together (can you prove that?).
+Looking at numbers subjectively, judging their origins and constantly adding new lenses to your methods of thinking will keep you engaged in the most advanced part of the human experience (what do you mean by most advanced part?).